jizhang-nz/HTS-training/README.md

 ## Genome assembly and *de Bruijn* graphs
 * Each reads were disseted into *k*-mers.
 For example, for the sequence `ATGCAT`, when *k*=3, it can be dissected into four *3*-mers: <br>`ATG TGC GCA CAT`
 * Each *k*-mers were splitted into two parts: prefix and suffix.
 Both parts have the length of *k-1*.
 For example, for *3*-mer `ATG`, the prefix is **AT** and the suffix is **TG**;
-* The *k*-mers that shared a common prefix and suffix were connected.
+* The *k*-mers that shared a common prefix and suffix can be connected.
 For example, the sufix of `ATG` and the prefix of `TGC` are identical, therefore they can be connected and form a new sequence `ATGC`
+* In this way, more *k*-mers can be connected and formed longer new sequence, which is called contig sequence.
 ---

 ## What’s Spades good for?